 3. Yellowstone National Park, Wyoming

 If you have energetic children in tow, frolicking around the country’s largest official state park in the contiguous U.S. is a great option.
-Not only will your family witness some of the world’s most breathtaking landscapes, but Yellowstone is also known to feature a plethora of wildlife, making your vacation into a great tool for educating children about the environment.
+Not only will your family witness some of the world’s most breathtaking landscapes, but Yellowstone is also known to feature a plethora of wildlife, making your vacation into a great opportunity for educating children about the environment.

 4. Hollywood, California